tsasoge/wine_quality/README.md

 10. sulphates
 11. alcohol
 Output variable (based on sensory data):
-12. quality (score between 0 and 10
+12. quality (score between 0 and 10)

 ## Classification
+Which quality is wine have?

 ## Model
  -RandomForestClassifier(max_depth=2, random_state=1234)